Chebyshev's bias without linear independence: Introduction

 \subsection{Acknowledgments}

-I would like to thank Florent Jouve and Daniel Fiorilli for their constant encouragement and for their suggestions, which were essential to the development of this paper.
-I am also grateful to Alexandre Bailleul for his detailed reading and for several important remarks.
+I am very grateful to Alexandre Bailleul for his detailed reading and for kindly pointing out that similar results were independently proved by Arshay Sheth~\cite{Sheth} in the general context of automorphic forms.
+I also thank Sheth for subsequently reaching out to discuss this work.
+Finally, I would like to thank Florent Jouve and Daniel Fiorilli for their constant encouragement and for their suggestions, which were essential to the development of this paper.